keyboard2769/nb-nextzz/README.md

 - [ ] $ tre
 - [ ] $ dos
 - [ ] $ uno
+- [ ] $ for translation, we should eliminate any in-loop 'tr' usage
+- [ ] $ and maybe we should re-implement the dry-wet control with a stepper
+        .. to eliminate all those flags? .. after you made the file system done
+- [ ] $ for weigh control manager, may every matt tagged stuff get merged
+        .. i mean , get merged into the 'controller' class
 - [ ] $ maybe we need to let the feeder speed box send manual pulse
 - [ ] $ over sized stuff should get located near the sixth bin
 - [ ] $ fill v provision and combust motor load factor